akyriako/typesense-operator/README.md

 >  typesense-api-key: SXdpVG9CcnFYTHZYeTJNMG1TS1hPaGt0dlFUY3VWUloxc1M5REtsRUNtMFFwQU93R1hoanVIVWJLQnE2ejdlSQ==
 > ```

-2. A `NodesListConfigMap` is created, containing the endpoints of the cluster nodes as a single concatenated string in its `data` field.
+2. A `ConfigMap` is created, named `NodesListConfigMap`, containing the endpoints of the cluster nodes as a single concatenated string in its `data` field.
-   During each reconciliation loop, the operator identifies any changes in endpoints and updates the `NodesListConfigMap`.
-This `NodesListConfigMap` is mounted in every `Pod` at the path where raft expects the quorum configuration, ensuring quorum configuration stays always updated.
+   During each reconciliation loop, the operator identifies any changes in endpoints and updates the `ConfigMap`.
+This `ConfigMap` is mounted in every `Pod` at the path where raft expects the quorum configuration, ensuring quorum configuration stays always updated.
    The endpoint of each `Pod` the headless service adheres to the following naming convention: